puppetlabs/puppet-docs/source/puppet/5.1/lang_updating_manifests.markdown

 The `\\` escape now works properly in single-quoted strings.
 Previously, there was no way to end a single-quoted string with a backslash.

-This will change any existing strings that are supposed to have literal double backslashes in them; you'll need to change them to quadruple backslashes.
+This changes any existing strings that are supposed to have literal double backslashes in them, which must be changed to quadruple backslashes.
 Read more about this behavior in the [language page about strings](./lang_data_string.html#single-quoted-strings).

 ## Check names of variables, classes, functions, defined types, etc.

 Naming conventions have changed and become more strict.

-* Capitalized bare words as un-quoted strings are no longer allowed.
+-   Capitalized bare words as un-quoted strings are no longer allowed.
-* Variables must not start with capital letters.
+-   Variables must not start with capital letters.
-* Classes, defined types, functions must not include hyphens or begin with digits.
+-   Classes, defined types, functions must not include hyphens or begin with digits.

 ## Check for non-productive expressions

-Puppet 4.0.0 validates logic that has no effect and flags such expressions as being errors.
+Since Puppet 4.0, Puppet validates logic that has no effect and flags such expressions as errors.

 An example of a non productive expression is: